Kraego/OpenDTU-Grafana-Stack/README.md

 Things I didn't did but would be nice:

-* Run influx setup automatically when done with init
 * Run certbot internal as service (how to pass the let's encrypt challenge?)
-* Nicer setup of mqtt user
 * ....